felixpitterling/aws-bootcamp-cruddur-2023/journal/week1.md

 - Container information: `docker ps` & `docker images`

 - Docker compose allows you to run multiple containers at the same time.
-And let them interact with eachother.
+And let them interact with each other.

-### _2. [NOT LIVE] Spend Considerations: Gitpod, Github Codespaces, AWS Cloud9 and Cloudtrail (with Chirag Nayyar)_
+### _2. [NOT LIVE] Spend Considerations: GitPod, GitHub Codespaces, AWS Cloud9 and Cloudtrail (with Chirag Nayyar)_

 - GitPod